Canada appoints former BlackRock executive Mark Wiseman as U.S. ambassador

 The Dells said the donation targets children born before 1 January 2025 who live in areas with a median income below $150,000.
 They expect the gift to reach almost 80% of children in this age group, making it one of the largest private donations directly benefiting Americans.

-Michael Dell highlighted the impact of a small financial head start: “We’ve seen what happens when a child gets even a small financial headstart — their world expands,” he said in a video announcement.
-He also encouraged other philanthropists and employers to make similar contributions.
+Michael Dell highlighted the impact of a small financial head start, “We’ve seen what happens when a child gets even a small financial headstart — their world expands,” he said in a video announcement.

 Trump-branded accounts must be invested in an index fund reflecting the wider stock market.
 Parents can contribute up to $5,000 in after-tax funds, with employers, charitable organisations, and others also able to donate.
 The account converts into a retirement account when the child turns 18, growing tax-free, although withdrawals before age 59½ may be subject to taxes and penalties.

-The White House Council of Economic Advisers estimates that a $1,000 initial deposit could grow to over $5,800 in 18 years at a 10.3% rate of return.
+The White House Council of Economic Advisers estimates that a $1,000 initial deposit could grow to more than $5,800 in 18 years at a 10.3% rate of return.
 While some critics argue that the accounts primarily benefit wealthier families and add complexity to the U.S. savings system, supporters hail the scheme as a major step to expand financial literacy and security for children.

 President Donald Trump praised the initiative on social media, calling the Dells “two great people.”